 Total Construction Projects Completed

-43 completed.
+47 completed.
 2 shifts per day.
-All the Create Impact and Lalibela Trust classrooms will have been reinstated before September 2022.
+All the Create Impact and Lalibela Trust classrooms have now been renovated after the TPLF invasion.
 34,000 beneficiaries.